American Chestnut History

 The American chestnut, Castanea dentata, once dominated portions of the eastern U.S. forests.
 Numbering nearly four billion, the tree was among the largest, tallest, and fastest-growing in these forests.
-Because it could grow rapidly and attain huge sizes, the tree was often the outstanding visual feature in both urban and rural landscapes.
-The wood was used wherever strength and rot-resistance was needed.
+Because it could grow so rapidly and attain huge sizes, the American chestnut was often an outstanding feature in both urban and rural landscapes.

-Its nut fed billions, from insects to birds and mammals, and was a significant contributor to the rural economy.
-Hogs and cattle were often fattened for market by allowing them to forage in chestnut-dominated forests.
-Chestnut ripening coincided with the Thanksgiving-Christmas holiday season, and turn-of-the-century newspaper articles often showed train cars overflowing with chestnuts rolling into major cities to be sold fresh or roasted.
-The American chestnut was truly a heritage tree.
+Its nut fed billions, from insects to birds and mammals, and was a significant contributor to rural agricultural economies.
+Hogs and cattle were fattened for market by silvopasturing them in chestnut-dominated forests.
+Nut-ripening and gathering nearly coincided with the holiday season, and late 19th century newspapers often featured articles about railroad cars overflowing with chestnuts to be sold fresh or roasted in major cities.

-All of this began to change at or slightly before the turn of the century with the introduction of Cryphonectria parasitica, the causal agent of chestnut blight.
-This disease reduced the American chestnut from its position as the dominant tree species in the eastern forest ecosystem to little more than an early-succession-stage shrub.
-There has been essentially no chestnut lumber sold in the U.S. for decades, and the bulk of the annual 20-million-pound nut crop now comes from introduced European or Asian chestnut species, or from nuts imported from Italy or Turkey.
+All of this began to change at the turn of the 20th century with the introduction of a deadly blight from Asia.
+In about 50 years, the pathogen, Cryphonectria parasitica, reduced the American chestnut from its invaluable role to a tree that now grows mostly as an early-successional-stage shrub.
+There has been no new chestnut lumber sold in the U.S. for decades, and the bulk of the 20-millon pound annual nut crop now comes from introduced European or Asian chestnut species, or from nuts imported from Italy or Turkey.